nautobot/nautobot/nautobot/docs/models/dcim/interfaceredundancygroup.md

 ## Required Fields

-When adding Interfaces to the Interface Redundancy Group, a priority integer value must be set.
+When adding Interfaces to the Interface Redundancy Group, a priority integer value must be set for each interface in the group.
 This value will depend on the redundancy protocol being used.
 For example, HSRP uses a priority value between 1 and 255.

 ## Optional Fields